dream-bit-de/dream-bit-utils/packages/array-utils/README.md

 - CODE-OF-CONDUCT.md
 - CONTRIBUTING.md

-## :blush: About Dream-bit
+## 😊 About Dream-bit

 At dream-bit dreams become software!
 We encourage people to do good things with software and bring humanity forward.
 You can be a part of us by contributing or joining the community at https://dream-bit.de

-Develop software with your :heart: as your :brain:.
+Develop software with your ❤️ as your 🧠.